Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

+We define $\P_{k}^{LR}(\Omega)$ to be the free $\Z[\delta]$-module having the LR-decorated pseudo $k$-diagrams $T_{k}^{LR}(\Omega)$ as a basis.
 We define multiplication in $\P_{k}^{LR}(\Omega)$ by defining multiplication in the case where $d$ and $d'$ are basis elements, and then extend bilinearly.
-To calculate the product $d'd$, concatenate $d'$ and $d$ (as in Definition~\ref{def:P_k(emptyset)}).
+To calculate the product $d'd$, concatenate $d'$ and $d$.
 While maintaining $\Omega$-equivalence, conjoin adjacent blocks.
-According to the discussion in Section 3.2 of \cite{Ernst.D:C}, $\P_{k}^{LR}(\Omega)$ is a well-defined infinite dimensional associative $\Z[\delta]$-algebra.
+According to the discussion in Section~3.2 of~\cite{Ernst2012}, $\P_{k}^{LR}(\Omega)$ is a well-defined infinite dimensional associative $\Z[\delta]$-algebra.